 Edward A. Oates, '68 Math/Computer Science

-Edward Oates is one of the founders of Oracle Corporation, along with Larry Ellison and Bob Miner.
-He served as Oracle’s vice president until 1994, when he retired.
+Edward Oates founded Oracle Corporation with Larry Ellison and Bob Miner.
+He served as Oracle’s vice president until he retired in 1994.
 Oates has been a strong supporter of and guest speaker in the College of Science.
 He is on the board of the San Francisco Zoological Society and plays guitar in a band with four friends, three of whom are SJSU alumni.
 Oates' mother is also a graduate of SJSU.
 He and his wife, Jennifer Hammer, live in Portola Valley and have three children.

 Joseph Parisi, Mechanical Engineering

 Joe Parisi is founder and president of Therma Corporation, a mechanical contractor specializing in the installation of HVAC and plumbing systems for clients such as Intel, Varian, Texas Instruments and Hewlett Packard.
-Mr. Parisi and his wife Nicki, the CFO, co- founded the company in 1967 which now has 1,500 employees.
+Parisi and his wife Nicki, the CFO, co-founded the company, which now has 1,500 employees, in 1967.
 Parisi is active in the community with a variety of organizations.